I looked at the gun in my hand….

 I stuck my tongue into the barrel, and wondered if it would hurt…

-If it would hurt…I thought I didn’t care anymore.
-I thought I just wanted out!
+Ha!
+If it would hurt…I though you didn’t care anymore.
+I thought you just wanted out!

 No…just my hand shaking.

 The gun was all business.
 It knew its job….

 I could see the hungry brass eyes of the hollow points staring at me.